 The Distinguished Teacher Award is the highest accolade awarded to teaching staff at all levels within the university and recognises excellent teaching.

-Each year the Distinguished Teacher Award Committee considers nominations made by students and staff on behalf of a number of dedicated teachers.
-The committee examines each submission in accordance with a set of guidelines, terms of reference and selection criteria, including:
+Each year the Distinguished Teacher Award Committee considers nominations made by students and staff.
+The selection criteria include:

 reflection on teaching practice